 You can also click on the calendar at the time you wish to schedule your Event and the Event generator will automatically fill in the date and time for you accordingly.

-When you are satisfied with your Event, click the “Save Changes” button.
+When you are satisfied with your Event, click the “Submit” button.

 If your Event does not pass the DMCA check, you will see an error at the bottom of the Create Event window.
 If your event passes the DMCA check, your schedule will show the Event you have just created.